Institutional Program Requirements

 B. Duration and Scope of Education

 - The prerequisite for selection to a urologic oncology fellowship is either completion of an ACGME accredited urology residency program or a similarly accredited international residency program in urology.
 This training must provide education in all aspects of urology including broad exposure to the evaluation and treatment of urologic malignancies.
+Of note, SUO Fellowship programs are accredited by the Society of Urologic Oncology, and not the Accreditation Council for Graduate Medical Education.

 - A minimum of 24 months of urologic oncology education is required.
 This period of education will be divided into at least 12 months of clinical urologic oncology training and 12 month s of urologic oncology research.